diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

     --incomplete-matrix taxon_set1-taxa-incomplete.incomplete \
     --log-path log
 ```
+#### 4.2.1 Analyse the statistics for each taxon

-If we want to analyze the statistics for each taxon, we need to separate the all-taxa-incomplete.fasta file into individual FASTA files for each taxon, each containing its respective captured UCEs.
+☁️ If we want to analyze the statistics for each taxon, we need to separate the all-taxa-incomplete.fasta file into individual FASTA files for each taxon, each containing its respective captured UCEs.

 To do this, you must first split the `taxon_set1-taxa-incomplete.fasta` file by taxon using the following command:
 ```